aysucengiz/CENG795/blogs/blogblogblogblog.md

-`
+# HW4: Fancy Wrapping Paper

-From now on this will be the blog space since I do not want to have limited png.
-In my previous blogs I could not write to my will so here it is.
+From now on this will be the blog space since I do not want to have limited png like I did in metu blog.
+So hello from a new website!
+In my previous blogs I could not write to my will because of upload limitations so here it is.
+This blog will contain a lot more details about my implementation and debugging process.

 Behold, pictures.

-Also, initially I was so scared of adding textures because it seemed like just the coding part took forever.
-Turns out debugging wasn't as hard.

 ---